Teradata/developer-resources/docs/explore-and-analyze-data/magic-commands.md

 # Magic commands

+In Jupyter notebooks, magic commands are special shortcuts that starts with %.
+They let you do more than just run programming language.

 JupyterLab with the AI Unlimited kernel supports these magic commands in addition to the existing Teradata SQL kernel magic commands.

 ## %workspaces_config